rdehenne/track-remote-appfilter/README.md

 ## Usage

 The recommended way of using this action is through periodic jobs, so that you get notified when the remote `appfilter.xml` changes.
+Note that GitHub only runs scheduled jobs on the default branch.

 In `.github/workflows`, create a new workflow file, e.g. `action-remote-appfilter.yml`.
 Below is a sample workflow file that tracks [Arcticons'](https://github.com/Arcticons-Team/Arcticons/) `appfilter.xml` file: